Geology of New England: Surficial deposits

 The continental ice sheet over New England was more than a mile thick in some places.
 Grinding and plucking over the landscape created wore down topography and created poorly sorted to well sorted surficial deposits.
 Large terminal moraines composed of poorly sorted till are present along coasts and can be identified by their thin, patchy, and stony texture.
 Maine is bordered by moraines that identify the terminus margins of the past ice bodies.
 The Waldoboro terminal moraine sits on the southeastern coast, while the Highland front moraine parallels the northwestern border.
 Large continental ice sheets (see Laurentide Ice Sheet) most likely created the large moraines, as it takes time for the long, lumpy ridges to form at a massive scale.

 New England is best known for its high density of erratics, which are displaced rocks that differ from the immediate bedrock composition of the region and range from the size of pebbles to boulders.
 Their surfaces are generally rounded and polished due to rasping.
 While the bedrock of the area is largely igneous granite, the erratics are sandstone and slate blocks.
 Sedimentary erratics are visible across the highest peak in Maine, Mount Katahdin.

-Glacial outwash that is well sorted and stratified due to the systematic nature of Stoke's Law is visible in gravel pits in Maine's Grafton Notch State Park Outwash plains are composed of alternating layers of sand and gravel that have been deposited in deltas of glacial lakes and alluvial fans.
+Glacial outwash that is well sorted and stratified due to the systematic nature of Stokes' Law is visible in gravel pits in Maine's Grafton Notch State Park Outwash plains are composed of alternating layers of sand and gravel that have been deposited in deltas of glacial lakes and alluvial fans.